Customs officers seize hundreds of fake Super Bowl rings in St. Louis - NewsBreak

 On November 11, U.S. Customs officers found hundreds of fake rings at an express consignment operations hub in St. Louis.
 Authorities seized a shipment containing 422 rings reading “Super Bowl Champion” and bearing a design of three Lombardi Trophies.

-One import specialist determined the rings were not authentic through a recordation process.
-By using the Lombardi trophy, the manufacturer infringed on an NFL Properties trademark
+One import specialist determined the rings were not authentic and that they bore an infringing trademark owned by NFL Properties.
+That had been recorded with CBP for border enforcement through a recordation program.

 “Counterfeit jewelry continues to flood the e-commerce market, and these rings were focused on a select group of sports collectors and their fans,” said LaFonda D. Sutton-Burke, Director, Field Operations-Chicago.
 “Our officers are well-trained to find counterfeit merchandise like these in support of CBP’s mission of protecting the American public and the American economy.”